iamapinan/iOFrameWork/README.md

 - Included all minimum require to build some project.
 - MVC Model
 - Cacheable template
-- Lean template structure and desing.
+- Lean template structure and design.

 ### Document
 - [Get Start]()